mikieyx/4Mail/meetings.md

 ### 2023-05-11

 - Michael, Cedric, Van and Alex are all present
-- Van and Alex has to merge their last requirement branch
 - Comments and bootstrap are done
 - Documentation
 - Alex has agreed to do the demonstration on his laptop